Nickel(II) cyanide

-Nickel dicyanide is the inorganic compound with a chemical formula Ni(CN)2.
-It is a gray-green solid that is insoluble in most solvents.
+Nickel(II) cyanide is the inorganic compound with a chemical formula Ni(CN)2.
+The trihydrate is a gray-green solid that is insoluble in most solvents including water, while the anhydrous form is a yellow solid.

 Production

-Addition of two equivalents of sodium or potassium cyanide to a solution of nickel(II) ions in aqueous solution leads to the precipitation of nickel(II) cyanide tetrahydrate.
-On heating the tetrahydrate to 140 °C, this hydrate converts to anhydrous nickel(II) cyanide.
+Addition of two equivalents of sodium or potassium cyanide to a solution of nickel(II) ions in aqueous solution leads to the precipitation of nickel(II) cyanide trihydrate.
+On heating the trihydrate to 140 °C, this hydrate converts to anhydrous nickel(II) cyanide.

 Chemical properties

 Nickel(II) cyanide dissolves in potassium cyanide solution to produce a yellowish solution containing potassium tetracyanonickelate: